 Our annual and quarterly results of operations and key metrics may vary significantly in the future as they have in the past, particularly in light of our dependence on a limited number of high-value customer contracts, and period-to-period comparisons of our results of operations and key metrics may not be meaningful.
 Accordingly, the results of any one year or quarter should not be relied upon as an indication of future performance.
-Our results of operations and key metrics may fluctuate as a result of a variety of factors, many of which are outside of our control, and as a result, may not fully reflect the underlying performance of our business.
+Our results of operations and key metrics may not fully reflect the underlying performance of our business.
 Fluctuation in our annual or quarterly results may negatively impact the value of our securities.
-Factors that may cause fluctuations in our annual or quarterly results of operations and key metrics include, without limitation, the risk factors listed elsewhere in this section and the factors listed below:
+Factors that may cause fluctuations in our annual or quarterly results of operations and key metrics listed elsewhere in this section and the factors listed below: